 ICNIRP states that there is no evidence that additional precautionary measures will result in a benefit to the health of the population.
 ICNIRP strongly recommends that countries update national regulations to align with the ICNIRP (2020) guidelines.
+Several countries are implementing the updated ICNIRP guidelines in national rules.
 ICNIRP concluded that the ICNIRP (1998) guidelines, which are the basis of policy in many countries, are conservative in most cases and provide adequate protection for current technologies.
 Accordingly, the main ICNIRP (1998) restrictions are retained in the updated ICNIRP (2020) guidelines.
 ICNIRP developed more detailed exposure guidance for some cases and in particular for the frequency range above 6 GHz.